Crépinette: Composition

 The stuffing of the crépinette can be made of ground pork, chicken fillets, finely ground game birds (partridge, woodcock, pigeon), and also lamb sweetbreads, calf kidneys, fillets of lark or rabbit, and sliced eel.
 Viard, however, gives recipes where the contents of the crépinette are not ground but entire pieces of meat.

 Cooking

 The crépinette is cooked in a pan or on a grill.

-For Christmas, crépinettes are served with oysters by the oyster farmers of the Marennes-Oléron basin; the same happens in Bordelais where an expert alternates the tasting of a fresh oyster and a hot crépinette.